FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 2.Matters Arising

-Relating to the Minutes of the Municipal District Meeting of 16th June.--- 2
+Relating to the Minutes of the Municipal District Meeting of 16th June.
+---
+2

 3.Correspondence.